jsperger/MTurkForResearchers/MTurk Training Presentation.md

 # Bonuses

 This is a great way to run experiments where participants are incentivized.
 The existing research has shown that MTurkers respond positively to incentives.
+There are two common ways to gran bonuses: performance based bonuses and bonus lotteries.

-A simple way to implement incentives is to give participants different completion codes based on their performance.
+For performance based bonuses a simple way to implement incentives is to give participants different completion codes based on their performance

+Bonus lotteries are a good way to increase the stakes of an experiment, and can be combined with performance based incentives by giving lottery tickets based on performance.

 Caveats:
+* Make sure that the base pay is still fair if you're using a bonus lottery.
 * If bonuses are high and the task lends itself to Googling for an answer don't be surprised if people cheat.
 * Some people don't like bonuses if the questions or tasks to get the bonus are too difficult